unik-name/help-unikname/docs/4-key-concepts/what-is-added-value-of-blockchain.md

 ---
 home: false
-title: "What is the added value of the blockchain"
+title: "What is the added value of the blockchain for Unikname?"
 ---

-## What is the added value of the blockchain?
+## What is the added value of the blockchain for Unikname?

 Unikname&trade; solutions relies on the ([uns.network](https://www.uns.network/)) decentralized protocol and blockchain technology.